Title 3: Executive

 (11) Treat as incomplete any license application submitted with a check subsequently returned for insufficient funds.

-(12) Waive or modify continuing education requirements for persons on active duty in the United States Armed Forces.
+(12) Waive or modify continuing education requirements for persons on active duty in the U.S. Armed Forces.

 (13) Administer a Vermont statutes and rules examination as a condition of licensure, renewal, or reinstatement.